serraict/dremio-mcp-docker/work/backlog.md

 ## Backlog

-* start the dremio mcp server container with the token
+* use supergateway as streamable http proxy in front of the stdio dremio mcp server
-* add the mcp server as a service to my local vscode agent
+* test with the http mcp server in my local vscode
-* add workflow to create a container image for the mcp server
+* add the mcp server to serra vine
+* add a chatbot to the docs